Testing across environments

 1. If that slot is in use, Galasa binds the test to IMAGEB at run time, if IMAGEB is available.
 Images can be added to CLUSTER2 by updating the CPS file, without the need to recompile the test.

 In this way, Galasa manages the inbound workload of tests and splits them across LPARS.
+Each LPAR has a certain number of slots that are allocated to it.
+When the slots are used, no more tests can be allocated to that LPAR.
+If the LPAR is part of a cluster, then Galasa switches to another LPAR.
 Only when a test is told where it can run is it bound to that environment.

 If you see an error message in the run log indicating that a property is not found, check that the property is spelled correctly in your test and if so, check that the property is defined in the CPS properties file.